watkins-joe/core-python/02-getting-started/notes.md

 this is because in most programming languages, regular signed integers can only store values less than 2<sup>31</sup> - 1, which equals `2147483647`

-however, factorials growso fastthat the largest factorial that you can fit into a 32-bit signed integer is 12 factorial, since 13 factorial is too large.
+however, factorials grow so fast that the largest factorial that you can fit into a 32-bit signed integer is 12 factorial, since 13 factorial is too large.

 in most-widely used programming languages, we would need more complex code or more sophisticated mathematics merely to compute how many ways there are to draw 3 fruit from a set of 13 fruits.